sccn/sccn.github.io/tutorials/06_RejectArtifacts/RunICA.md

 When insufficient data are available, then use the 'pca' option to find fewer than N components may be the only good option.
 In general, it is important to give ICA as much data as possible for successful training.
-Refer to [this Appendix section](/tutorials/IV.Appendix/ICA_background.html#how-many-data-points-do-i-need-to-run-an-ica) for more details.
+Refer to [the ICA concept guide](/tutorials/ConceptsGuide/ICA_background.html#how-many-data-points-do-i-need-to-run-an-ica) for more details.

 ### Selecting channel types